The College Volleyball Recruiting Process: How to Get Recruited

 Volleyball recruiting tip: Always include a mix of division levels in a target list.
 Student-athletes might be surprised which division level is right for them, and it maximizes their opportunity to get a college volleyball scholarship.
 Check out this list of questions athletes should ask themselves to help find their best college match.

 Most college coaches use a recruiting video (also called a highlight video) to evaluate athletes who they haven’t had a chance to see in person yet.
 And in many cases, an athlete’s recruiting video is an athlete’s first impression on the coach.
-In other words, recruits need to spend the time and energy to crate a video that really shows off their best attributes as a volleyball player.
+In other words, recruits need to spend the time and energy to create a video that really shows off their best attributes as a volleyball player.

 Volleyball players need to create two different types of videos: one that shows the athlete doing repetitions of passing, blocking, attacking and defense (depending on the recruit’s position) plus a video of a full game.
 Coaches will typically review the video showing off the athlete’s skills first to get a good idea of the recruit’s technique and fundamentals.
 Then, if they liked what they saw, they will watch the full game film.